AntoOnline/python-check-all-opensrs-email-dns/readme.md

-# DNS Checker
+# Email Config Checker

-DNS Checker is a Python script that checks the DNS records for a list of email accounts.
+Email Config Checker is a Python script that checks the DNS records for a list of email accounts.
 The script checks the MX record, SPF record, and DKIM record for each email account and tests the SMTP connection to the MX hostname.

 ## Requirements